Gaps & Punishes

 Hack And Slash

-Scorpion’s Searing Rage variation consists of another string, Hack and Slash (+,).
+The Death Spear Kombo ability also gives Scorpion the Hack And Slash (+,) string.
 This string adds an overhead into low attack after Scorpion’s +.
 Be sure to block high and then low after blocking + then punish for a full combo.
 It’s important to not get hit by the overhead because Scorpion can cancel it into Hell Port for a combo.

 Note that if you are trying to Flawless Block Scorpion’s +, and he uses +, into Hell Port instead, your Flawless Block Attack will whiff and you will be punished by the Hell Port.
 In order to punish both +, and +,, you must wait after Flawless Blocking and only input + if Scorpion used +,.
 If Scorpion did not use +, and instead used +,, do not input + and continue to block.

-In Scorpion’s Burning Specter variation, he gains access to Misery Blade.
-Misery Blade puts Scorpion into a stance that can lead into 4 different attacks:
+If Scorpion has the Misery Blade ability equipped, Scorpion gains a stance that can lead into 4 different attacks:

 – Hate Strike